rblake201/AfterHours-Public-/README.md

 # AfterHours-Public-
-AfterHours is a map-based local event finder.
+AfterHours is a map-based local event finder for Android users.
 Users can login and create or find local events in their area.